 8. Neutral Backsplash Tile With Dark Wood Cabinets

-If your cabinets are dark, a light, cool neutral will help balance the tone of your kitchen.
-The soft shade of the Neo Hex Gloss Blue-Grey tile provides a lightness to the heaviness of the cabinets, and the glossy finish reflects the light, brightening the prep space.
-The elongated hexagon tile creates a sleek pattern that adds interest to the minimalist wooden cabinets.
+If your cabinets are dark, a light, cool neutral can help balance the tone of your kitchen.
+Here, the soft shade of Neo Hex Gloss Blue-Grey tile lightens the visual weight of the cabinets, while its glossy finish reflects light, brightening the prep area.
+The elongated hexagon shape creates a sleek pattern that adds visual interest to the minimalist wooden cabinets.

 This kitchen features a blue-grey elongated hex backsplash.